sushmaakoju/spotify-tracks-data-analysis/README.md

 ##### Armana: Children's music genre has duplicated entries, general preporcessing and factorization of attributes, analysis and visualizations of attributes. https://github.com/sushmaakoju/spotify-tracks-data-analysis/tree/main/armana-anand
 ##### Avani's Data visualizations, analysis and Linear Regression Modelling: https://github.com/sushmaakoju/spotify-tracks-data-analysis/tree/main/avani-patil

 ##### My(sushma's) analysis on understanding musical and vocal acoustics and Data visualizations using <a href='https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html'>corrplot </a> library, and Linear regression with result analysis, Generalized Linear model, Random Forest regression, Permutation Importance and Feature importances analysis only w.r.t modelling and feature and permutation importances only: https://github.com/sushmaakoju/spotify-tracks-data-analysis/tree/main/sushma-akoju

 ##### Example songs, popularity scores: "My favorite things" song from "The Sound of music" movie which was very popular back in 1960s and still considered a classic is unfortunately has a popularity score of zero while a modern, contemporary version inspired from the same song and rewritten with different lyrics and named as "7 rings" by Ariana Grande, has a popularity score of 100.

-##### Each of features do seem to have different types of density, suggesting distributions are different from each other.
-It would have been nice if some normalization technique or re-sampling of features was done.
-But in the interest of time, we could not do this.
-From the above density plots, it would be reaosnable to find some kind of normalization between feature data.

 ### Github hosted pages
 ##### The R Github Markdown summary for this project is hosted at: https://sushmaakoju.github.io/spotify-tracks-data-analysis/